hamstah/awsmon/README.md

   --disk DISK            retrieve disk samples from disk locations [default: [/]] --config CONFIG        path to awsmon configuration file [default: /etc/awsmon/config.json] --debug                toggles debugging mode
+  --aws                  whether or not to enable AWS support --aws-access-key AWS-ACCESS-KEY
+                         aws access-key with cw putMetric caps --aws-secret-key AWS-SECRET-KEY
-  --aws                  whether or not to enable AWS support [default: true] --aws-asg AWS-ASG      autoscaling group that the instance is in --aws-instance-id AWS-INSTANCE-ID
+                         aws secret-key with cw putMetric caps --aws-asg AWS-ASG      autoscaling group that the instance is in --aws-instance-id AWS-INSTANCE-ID
                          id of the instance (required if wanting AWS support)